vwueest/piper-tts/README.md

 # Piper for text to speech

+Ever want to read an article, but actually have some dishes or other manual task to do?
+No problem, just use Piper-TTS to listen to it instead.

+Piper-TTS is lightweight, easy script to read marked text to you!
+Mark, hit shortcut, listen ...

+Based on the popular [piper project](https://github.com/rhasspy/piper).

+## installation

 This project depends on xclip on linux.
 Install with
 ```bash
 sudo apt-get install xclip